maubanel/bnb/UserResearch.md

 ## Usability Testing

-Seven main user journey's are: setting an appointment, find more information about our custom suit process and price, ordering an accessory, location and store hours, return policies, social media, and reviews.
+Seven main user journey's are:
+1. Setting an appointment. (easy to find? where do you expect to see it?)
+2. Find more information about our custom suit process and price (Do you wanna see a preview of the suit on you? what fabric you would like for the suit)
+3. Ordering an accessory
+4. Find out about location and store hours
+5. Find out more about return policies
+6. Read the reviews on social media

 ## A/B Testing